Our Seattle-Area Jazz Community

-Version 2.0 of the community is here!
-It's not Meetup; it's more tailored to our needs.
-When you join us, you gain the ability to find players in your area who want to play, organize and learn about jam sessions, and find commercial venues who are looking for talent.
-You can also ask to be notified when other community members need someone with your talents.
+So Version 2.0 of the Seattle Area Jazz Community is here!
+It's not Meetup, Facebook or any other social media site.
+It's exactly tailored to our needs.
+When you join the Community, you gain the ability to find players in your area who want to play, organize and learn about jam sessions, and find commercial venues who are looking for talent.
+You can also get notified when other community members need someone with your talents.

 How Does It Work?